Categorías

 Tour Amazon

-Hello to Observe the Clay Lick.
+Tour Amazon – Observe the Clay Lick.

-To observe these beautiful birds, the best time is from 7 AM before the show, we have to be camouflaged and positioned very calmly.
+Tour Amazon -To observe these beautiful birds, the best time is from 7 AM before the show, we have to be camouflaged and positioned very calmly.
 Wait for the birds to gather first, then they descend in herds on this clay.
 Our specialists will explain to you about these birds. guides can point out clay licks along the river as you travel by boat or take you to a protective cover of dry lead camouflage.

-Meander Lakes Amazon Peru.
+Meander Lakes .Tour Amazon

 The Oxbow lakes are the main and only habitats that are entered in this Amazon basin in the southern part of Peru.
 These lakes were formed as the curves of the rivers slowly separated from the flow of their main water for hundreds of years and these came to form lakes, lagoons, lakes and give many lives or are their habitats for many creatures.